oakes/java-assignments/curriculum/12-libgdx.md

 }
 ```

-We should adjust it to draw the upscale the image:
+We should adjust it to upscale the image:

 ```java
 public class MyGdxGame extends ApplicationAdapter {